Piotrulusos/Piotrulusos/README.md

 https://github.com/MichalKornatowski2003/Titanic   - first AI project

-https://github.com/JakubLipnicki/emplocity-audio-upload-thing - MP3 upload working like YT
+https://github.com/JakubLipnicki/emplocity-audio-upload-thing - MP3 upload similar like YouTube (comments, like etc.)

 <!--
 **Piotrulusos/Piotrulusos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.